zahki/react-styleguidist/docs/Documenting.md

 }
 ```

-> **Note:** [Flow](https://flowtype.org/) type annotations are supported too.
-For TypeScript install [react-docgen-typescript](https://github.com/styleguidist/react-docgen-typescript)
+> **Info:** [Flow](https://flowtype.org/) and [TypeScript](https://www.typescriptlang.org) type annotations are supported.

-> **Note:** You can change its behavior using [propsParser](Configuration.md#propsparser) and [resolver](Configuration.md#resolver) options.
+> **Tip:** You can change its behavior using [propsParser](Configuration.md#propsparser) and [resolver](Configuration.md#resolver) options.

-> **Note:** Component’s `PropTypes` and documentation comments are parsed by the [react-docgen](https://github.com/reactjs/react-docgen) library.
+> **Info:** Component’s `PropTypes` and documentation comments are parsed by the [react-docgen](https://github.com/reactjs/react-docgen) library.
 They can be modified using the [updateDocs](Configuration.md#updatedocs) function.

 ## Usage examples and Readme files

 Styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
-Any code block with a language tag of `js`, `jsx` or `javascript` will be rendered as a React component with an interactive playground.
+Any code block with a language tag of `js`, `jsx`, or `javascript` will be rendered as a React component with an interactive playground.
 For backwards compatibility, code blocks without a language tag are also rendered in this way.
 It is recommended to always use the proper language tag for new documentation.

     React component example: